AIDS service organization

 AIDS service organizations are community-based organizations that provide support for people affected by HIV/AIDS.
 This article focuses on HIV/AIDS service organizations in the United States only.
+However, similar organizations in other countries, such as Canada, also played significant roles during the HIV/AIDS crisis and share many common experiences and challenges.

 There is a huge variety of these organizations in order to provide for the wide variety of needs of HIV/AIDS patients and their families.
-The majority of these organizations are healthcare-based, providing assistance with testing, treatment, preventative medicines like Pre-exposure prophylaxis (PrEP), needle and syringe exchanges and more.
+The majority of these organizations are healthcare-based, providing assistance with testing, treatment, preventative medicines like pre-exposure prophylaxis (PrEP), needle and syringe exchanges and more.
 Another prominent type of AIDS service organization is education-based, working to raise awareness and public understanding of topics like the transmission of HIV, safe sex, treatment resources, as well as eliminating rampant misconceptions about HIV/AIDS.
 Other organizations provide services like legal advice and/or advocacy, mental health and counseling services, and fundraising and community outreach.

 These organizations are vital in providing for patients needs, as well as reducing the economic impact of HIV/AIDS, strengthening global health, and countering the social and political imbalances which disproportionately impact HIV/AIDS patients.